avikmaji-am/OFFLINE-RECOGNIZER/README.md

 - **json :** Used to parse and extract recognized text from the JSON output returned by the Vosk recognizer.
 - **Pyttsx3 :** pyttsx3 is a Python text-to-speech (TTS) library.
 It converts text into spoken audio using your computer’s built-in speech engines.
+- **Flask :**  Flask is a lightweight and flexible web framework for Python.
+It allows you to build web applications and APIs quickly without requiring complex setup.
+Flask is easy to learn and provides the essentials for web development, including routing, templates, and request handling.

 ---